Buying property in Malta

 Once the decision has been made to invest in property, the next step is to select the preferred type of residence.
 Property in Malta is divided into six categories: apartments, maisonettes, villas, houses of character, terraced houses and farmhouses.
 Other factors to be considered are location, size, property style, resources and services such as schools and proximity of entertainment, and most importantly a budget.
 Your local real estate agent is just as important.
 Seek advice to select a suitable agent able to offer a customized service and proper guidance.

 Having selected the right property, agreed on a price and the terms and conditions of acquisition, the next step is to appoint a Notary public to draw up a Preliminary Agreement (locally known as a konvenju) to be signed by the vendor and the purchaser.
 At this stage the norm is for the purchaser to pay a deposit of 10% on account of the selling price to secure the eventual transfer of the property.
-In most cases and unless otherwise agreed the dep0sit is held by the Notary public on behalf of the buyer and transferred to the seller on final deed of sale once the root of title has been accurately established.
+In most cases and unless otherwise agreed the deposit is held by the Notary public on behalf of the buyer and transferred to the seller on final deed of sale once the root of title has been accurately established.
 A provisional stamp duty equivalent to 1% of the purchase price is also paid by the purchaser on signing of the preliminary agreement.
+(Learn more on Stamp Duty Fee in Malta)

 Before a final deed is enacted, the notary public will verify the legal title, and confirm that there are no outstanding debts burdening the property.
 Once this is done and the purchaser finalizes the necessary financial requirements for the purchase and the final deed is signed.